VladRodionov/mcdc/README.md

 ⚡ **For Those About to Cache (We Salute You!)** 🤘🎸

-**MC/DC** (Memory Cache with Dictionary Compression) is a **drop-in replacement for Memcached 1.6.38+** with built-in **Zstandard dictionary compression**, delivering up to 1.5x – 3.0x better RAM efficiency without any client-side changes.
-MC/DC is developed and maintained by [Carrot Data](https://github.com/carrotdata) — a project focused on practical, SSD-friendly, memory-efficient caching technologies.
+**MC/DC** (Memory Cache with Dictionary Compression) is a **drop-in replacement for Memcached 1.6.38+** with built-in **Zstandard dictionary compression**, delivering up to 1.5×–2.5× better RAM efficiency without any client-side changes.
+MC/DC is developed and maintained by a former co-founder of [Carrot Data](https://github.com/carrotdata) — a project focused on practical, SSD-friendly, memory-efficient caching technologies.

 ## What Is MC/DC?